Science Says Being Short Makes You Depressed

 In fact, for every two inch increase in height in men, the risk of suicide goes down 9 percent, according to a Swedish study published in the American Journal of Psychiatry.
 Even after controlling for socioeconomic status, education level, and prenatal factors, the researchers still found a “twofold higher risk of suicide in short men than tall men.”

-Being a short guy basically rules out being an NBA player (average height, 6’7″), a ballplayer (average height, 6’2″), or a footballer (average height, 6’0″).
-Of the 43 presidents in US history, only 13 have stood 5’9″ or shorter, and only six were under 5’8″.
+Being a short guy basically rules out being an NBA player (average height, 204 cm), a ballplayer (average height, 188 cm), or a footballer (average height, 182 cm).
+Of the 43 presidents in US history, only 13 have stood 180 cm or shorter, and only six were under 176 cm.
 There are a handful of short men in the entertainment industry, but most of them lie about their height through subterfuge and cinema trickery; those who are honest about their stature have either made it part of their personal brand or are so fucking good that it doesn’t matter.

 There’s some debate as to why tall people make more money than shorter folks.
 Some say it’s the social conditioning taller children get as their peers subconsciously look up to them that helps to propel them into pathways towards leadership roles later in life.
 Others attribute the difference to the self-confidence boost tall folks enjoy in their day-to-day lives.